renatinnsx/renatinnsx/README.md

 ### Hi!
-My name is Renato, and I'm just a beginner in programming and a student of web development;
+My name is Renato, I'm just a beginner in web development and a beginner in ethical hacking;

 - ⚡️ | Studying: HTML, CSS, JavaScript, Python;